Unlocking the brain's timekeepers: Clock genes

 Likewise, changes to the clock gene produced similar but different developmental abnormalities, revealing unique contributions from each gene.

-These findings resonate with similar observations in mammals.
+These findings are in line with similar observations in mammals.
 In mice, mutations in a cycle-related gene have been associated with memory issues, shortened lifespan, and faster brain aging.
-This hints that in humans, too, genes previously thought to be involved only in circadian rhythm may also play important roles in brain development and maintenance.
+This hints that possibly in humans, too, genes previously thought to be involved only in our circadian rhythm may also play important roles in brain development and maintenance.

 In conclusion